 The Power of Progesterone

-Here at Proov, we love to talk about progesterone.
+We love to talking about progesterone.
 It’s our favorite hormone!
-While we have discussed the role progesterone plays in confirming ovulation and conception, did you know there are many other factors progesterone contributes to in the body?
+Did you know there are many factors progesterone contributes to in the body?
 From improving your mood to helping with bone development, progesterone is a powerful hormone!

 Progesterone in the Reproductive System